On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Tangents via Outward Directions

 \end{definition}

 In order to study the existence of tangential directions at boundary points $x \in \partial E_\eps$, we relate the set $T_x(E_\eps)$ to what we call outward directions.
-Intuitively, the set of outward directions at each $x$ contains the angles at which $x$ can be approached from the complement $E_\eps^c := \R^d \setminus E_\eps$.
+Intuitively, the set of outward directions at each $x$ contains the angles at which $x$ can be approached from the complement $\R^d \setminus E_\eps$.
 It turns out that for an $\eps$-neighbourhood $E_\eps$, the extremal values of these angles coincide with the tangential directions as defined in Definition~\ref{Def_one-sided-tangent}.
-Hence the existence of tangents at each $x \in \partial E_\eps$ hinges on the existence and properties of corresponding outward directions, which turn out to be easier to study due to their geometric relationship with the contributors $y \in \Pi_E(x)$.
+The existence of tangents at each $x \in \partial E_\eps$ thus depends on the properties of the corresponding set of outward directions at $x$.
+These turn out to be easier to study due to their geometric relationship with the contributors $y \in \Pi_E(x)$.

 We define outward directions as points on the unit sphere $S^{d-1} \subset \R^d$ but think of them rather as directional vectors in the ambient space $\R^d$, since we want to operate with them using the Euclidean scalar product $\langle \cdot, \cdot \rangle \, : \, \R^d \times \R^d \to \R$.